jbailinua/gravhopper/README.md

  - Choice of Barnes-Hut tree or direct summation algorithm.
  - Ability to include external potentials from galpy, gala, or user-supplied functions.
  - Ability to return output as pynbody snapshots.
- - Functions that generate equilibrium or near-equilibrium initial conditions (ICs) for several density profiles (Plummer, Hernquist, exponential disk), along with the ability to create ICs from galpy distribution function objects.
+ - Functions that generate equilibrium or near-equilibrium initial conditions (ICs) for several density profiles (Plummer, Hernquist, exponential disk), along with the ability to create ICs from galpy distribution function objects or pynbody snapshots.
  - Utility functions for plotting snapshots and making movies.

 For now, it uses a constant uniform timestep and constant uniform softening length.